22.1.07

 iv) Don't know.
 But the LPs pay for our light bulbs somewhere in the numbers

-v) The CEOs of our portfolio companies change our light bulbs whenever we say so
+v) CEOs of our portfolio companies change our light bulbs whenever we say so

 7) What are you working on right now?

-i) I can't talk about future LBO dealflow but, off the record, the tickers GE, XOM, MSFT, AAPL and GOOG could be available soon
+i) I can't talk about future LBO dealflow but, off the record, the tickers AMZN, XOM, MSFT, AAPL and GOOG could be available soon

 ii) sprucing up my resume to try to get a hedge fund job